abdullahkhhnn/jazzcash-merchant-onboarding-analysis/README.md

-# jazzcash-merchant-onboarding-analysis
-Mock dashboard project based on my real internship analysis for JazzCash.
-Due to data confidentiality, this repository contains a mock version with dummy data and visuals created in Excel and Power BI.

 # JazzCash Merchant Onboarding Dashboard (Mock Project)

 📊 This repository showcases a **mock project** I created using **Excel** and **Power BI** — inspired by a real dashboard I built during my internship with **JazzCash**.